 Keeping calm and well

-Social distancing and self-isolation due to the coronavirus doesn't have to mean social isolation or boredom.
-We have prepared some fun, responsible ways for unpaid carers to do to stay occupied during this public health crisis.
+Social distancing and staying at home due to the coronavirus doesn't have to mean social isolation or boredom.
+We have prepared some fun, responsible ways for unpaid carers to do to stay occupied.
 You can find out more on our Activity ideas during self-isolation page.

 On 16th December 2020, Jim McManus, Director Public Health at Hertfordshire County Council, joined an online meeting with family carers that we hosted to talk about the COVID-19 vaccination and the plans to roll it out across Hertfordshire.
 Jim was accompanied by his colleagues Tom Hennessey and Anna Makepeace.
 Click below to watch.